fydp-2024-55/fydp-2024.55/backend-api/README.md

 1. Run `python main.py` to run the server with auto-reloading.
 2. Go to [127.0.0.1:8000/docs]() for the Swagger UI page.
 3. Make API calls within the page.

+Or in Docker:

+1. Build the Docker image: `docker build -t fydp-backend-api .`
+2. Start a container: `docker run -p 8000:8000 --name fydp-backend-api fydp-backend-api`
+3. Stop the container when finished running: `docker stop fydp-backend-api`

 ## How to manage migrations